git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 ## Configure the keyboard / pads

 If your controller has a keyboards or pads you can enable it by configuring the MIDI channel.
 The MIDI channel can also be turned off or set to all.
 If a MIDI note is mapped to a function on this MIDI channel, the note is blocked from being played.
-**Note**: If you have selected All for the channel the note is blocked on all channels!

 The Modulation Wheel (CC 01), Sustain Pedal (CC 64) and Pitchbend can automatically be routed to your DAW.
 Turn them off if you want to map them to something else.